NoroffFEU/development-platforms/src/content/docs/library/React.js/React.js-case-study.md

 - To resolve the license conflict, Facebook also released React version 16.0.0 under the MIT license, marking a significant change from the previous license controversy in 2014.

-- Same month, React, along with related projects such as Jest, Flow, and Immutable.js, underwent a relicensing process.
+- In the same month, React, along with related projects such as Jest, Flow, and Immutable.js, underwent a relicensing process.

 - In October, Netflix removed client-side React.js from their tech stack, showcasing the dynamic nature of technology adoption.